simuxakadiscgolfgod/Space-Weather/README.md

 ## 3-day Forecast
 ```
 :Product: 3-Day Forecast
-:Issued: 2025 Nov 13 0030 UTC
+:Issued: 2025 Nov 14 0030 UTC
 # Prepared by the U.S. Dept. of Commerce, NOAA, Space Weather Prediction Center
 #
 A. NOAA Geomagnetic Activity Observation and Forecast

-The greatest observed 3 hr Kp over the past 24 hours was 9 (NOAA Scale
+The greatest observed 3 hr Kp over the past 24 hours was 7 (NOAA Scale
-G5).
+G3).
-The greatest expected 3 hr Kp for Nov 13-Nov 15 2025 is 8.33 (NOAA Scale
+The greatest expected 3 hr Kp for Nov 14-Nov 16 2025 is 6.00 (NOAA Scale
-G4).
+G2).

-NOAA Kp index breakdown Nov 13-Nov 15 2025
+NOAA Kp index breakdown Nov 14-Nov 16 2025

-             Nov 13       Nov 14       Nov 15
+             Nov 14       Nov 15       Nov 16
-00-03UT       8.00 (G4)    4.67 (G1)    2.33
+00-03UT       4.67 (G1)    2.33         2.00
-03-06UT       8.33 (G4)    4.00         3.00
+03-06UT       6.00 (G2)    3.00         1.67
-06-09UT       7.33 (G3)    3.33         2.33
+06-09UT       4.33         2.33         1.33
-09-12UT       5.00 (G1)    3.67         2.00
+09-12UT       4.00         2.00         1.33
-12-15UT       4.33         3.33         1.33
+12-15UT       2.67         1.33         2.00
-15-18UT       4.00         3.00         1.33
+15-18UT       3.00         1.33         3.33
-18-21UT       4.33         3.00         2.00
+18-21UT       3.00         2.00         4.00
-21-00UT       4.67 (G1)    3.33         2.33
+21-00UT       3.33         2.33         5.00 (G1)

-Rationale: G4 (Severe) geomagnetic storming remains likely, primarily
-during the early hours of the 13 Nov UTC-day, due to ongoing CME
-effects.
-Primarily G1 (Minor) to G2 (Moderate) geomagnetic storming is
+Rationale: G1-2 (Minor-Moderate) geomagnetic storming is expected during
-likely thereafter, carrying on into the early hours of the 14 Nov
-UTC-day as CME effects gradually wane.
+the early periods of 14 Nov as CME effects linger.
+G1 (Minor)
+geomagnetic storming is likely by late on 16 Nov due to recurrent,
+negative polarity CH HSS influences.

 B. NOAA Solar Radiation Activity Observation and Forecast

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was
 above S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Nov 13-Nov 15 2025
+Solar Radiation Storm Forecast for Nov 14-Nov 16 2025

-              Nov 13  Nov 14  Nov 15
+              Nov 14  Nov 15  Nov 16
+S1 or greater   40%     40%     40%

-S1 or greater   99%     75%     45%
+Rationale: A moderate chance for an S1 or greater radiation storm event

-Rationale: S1 (Minor) to S2 (Moderate) solar radiation storms are
-expected to continue through 13 Nov before decreasing to the lower ends
-of the S1 (Minor) threshold over the course of 14 Nov as CME influences
-pass beyond the near-Earth environment.
+will persist through 16 Nov as AR 4274 approaches the western limb of
+the solar disk.

 C. NOAA Radio Blackout Activity and Forecast

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Nov 13-Nov 15 2025
+Radio Blackout Forecast for Nov 14-Nov 16 2025

-              Nov 13        Nov 14        Nov 15
+              Nov 14        Nov 15        Nov 16
-R1-R2           85%           85%           85%
+R1-R2           70%           70%           70%
-R3 or greater   55%           55%           55%
+R3 or greater   30%           30%           30%

-Rationale: R1-2 (Minor-Moderate) radioblackouts are expected through 15
+Rationale: R1-2 (Minor-Moderate) radio blackouts are expected, with a
-Nov and are likely to be accompanied by isolated R3 (Strong) events as
-AR 4274 makes it approach towards the western limb of the solar disk.
+low chance for an isolated R3 (Strong) event, through 16 Nov primarily
+due to AR 4274s past flare history coupled with its current potential.

 ```